swts/icecream/README.md

 	},
 	preview: "/path/to/preview/image",
 	publish_date: 1262341787,
-	status: "published"						// "draft" and "published" are currently supported, "draft" projects are not available }
+	status: "published"				// "draft" and "published" are currently supported, "draft" projects are not available for unauthorized users
+}
 ```